mizumoto-cn/Mizumoto.Licence/Mizumoto General Public License v1.2.md

 **You must conspicuously display, without modification, this License and the notice on each redistributed or derivative copy of the License Covered Work.**

-**2.** Any non-independent developer Companies/Groups/Legal entities should ensure that employees are not oppressed or exploited, and that employees can always receive a reasonable salary for their legal working hours.
-Otherwise these Companies/Groups/Legal entities will not have the right to copy / modify / redistribute any file governed by MGPL .
+**2.** Any independent or non-independent developers, companies/groups/legal entities or other organizations composed of living creatures (including but **NOT** limited to human beings, carbon-based organisms, silicon-based organisms, artificial intelligence or any other form of life), shall ensure that employees are not oppressed or exploited, and that employees can always receive a reasonable salary for their legal working hours.
+Otherwise these Individuals / Companies / Groups / Legal-entities **will not have the right to copy / modify / redistribute any code / file / algorithm** governed by MGPL v1.2.

 Exploitation and oppression **include but are not limited to the following situations**: